ATHLETIC TRAINER'S CORNER

 Verbalize the standard procedures used for a clinical evaluation of the ankle and foot and interpret the findings for differential diagnoses.

-The athletic training profession inevitably involves many ankle and foot injuries, which are common with ...
+The athletic training profession inevitably involves many ankle and foot injuries, which ...